 The first step in successfully transplanting a hydrangea is choosing the perfect new spot for your plant.
 Ensure you fully understand why you’re moving the plant and optimize the new spot to correct whatever was wrong with the old one.

 For example, if your hydrangea was getting too much sun, you’ll want to move it to a shadier part of your garden (rather than another equally sunny spot).
 This may take a bit of time and observation, but it’s a worthy investment to make.
 Since moving a plant will put extra stress (and risk) on its survival ability, it’s best to get it right first.
 Be sure you’re moving the plant to a spot where it can thrive and not just a different spot where you’d like it to be.

 Dig a Hole

-Dig a hole that’s slightly wider and deeper than the root ball of your hydrangea.
+Dig a hole slightly wider and deeper than the root ball of your hydrangea.
 If the soil in your new spot isn’t very rich, consider amending it with compost and other natural fertilizers.
 Hydrangeas like moist, well-draining soil, so spend some time working the soil in the new spot before adding it back in your transplant.